How To Reduce Frizzy Hair?

 Over-shampooing can strip away the natural oils that keep your hair moisturized and frizz-free.
 While it may be tempting to wash your hair every day, especially if you have an oily scalp, try to limit your shampooing to every other day or even less frequently if possible.
 This allows your hair to retain its natural oils, helping to reduce frizz and maintain hydration.

-See also How To Make DIY Sugar Scrub?
+See also How To Treat Chapped Lips?

 Rinsing thoroughly